-From the architect.
+Text description provided by the architects.
 Berlin practice HMGB architects have designed the architecture for the exhibition '800 years of Crosiers' in the Museum Bentlage Monastery in Rheine, Germany

 The Crosiers are a roman catholic religious order, and Bentlage used to be one of its monasteries.